 Thus the three stanzas depict a process that appears to have been neatly planned by the librettist.
 They move from a general picture of God′s created world to a particular example of His work, the healing of the Samaritan.
 The last one encapsulates the gratitude which God′s blessings and gifts engender, culminating in a depiction of that state of bodily and spiritual health which is a natural consequence of His Grace and favour.

-Despite the fact that Bach set them all as secco recitatives, he took great care over their shaping and construction; they are carefully crafted and not in any sense merely ′thrown off′.
+So, despite the fact that Bach set them all as secco recitatives, it is clear that he took great care over their shaping and construction; they are carefully crafted and not in any sense merely ′thrown off′.
 They all share arresting sharp-minor keys and have boldly vaulting melodic lines.
 The first and third commence with a striding rising phrase immediately balanced by a falling one, perhaps symbolising the universality of God′s benefice.
 All three melodic lines are deeply expressive and personal.

 In a sense, and perhaps unusually, it is the recitatives in this cantata which reveal the inner core of the work.

-The omission of the violas would indicate that each of their lines was intended to be played by a single violin; they have obbligato functions rather than acting as components of a full string ensemble.
-The aria is a simple ritornello structure, in which segments of the eleven-bar opening statement are heard at the end and between the three vocal blocks (commencing bars 11, 29 and 40).
-The instrumental theme has two main ideas, firstly the rising groups of semi-quavers (bars1-2) and secondly the syncopated countersubject highlighting certain high notes which stand out from the rest of the melodic line (first violin, bar 3).
+The omission of the violas would indicate that each of the violin lines was intended to be played by a single instrument; they have obbligato roles rather than acting as components of a full string ensemble.
+The aria is a simple ritornello structure; segments of the eleven-bar opening statement are heard at the end and between the three vocal blocks (commencing bars 11, 29 and 40).
+The instrumental theme has two main ideas, firstly the rising groups of semi-quavers (bars 1-2) and secondly the syncopated countersubject highlighting certain high notes which stand out from the rest of the melodic line (first violin, bar 3).
 (Note the reuse of the initial figure from the opening movement here in the second bar).

 The first vocal section is predominately major and simply describes the range and extent of God′s goodness and truth.
 The second (from bar 29) is predominantly minor and has the feel of a contrasting middle section; it conveys the idea of perceiving God′s goodness from His works.
 The third returns us to the major and asks God—-how would it not be possible to praise the One who provides our salvation?
 The long melismas on preisen—-praise—-and weisen—-showing or indicating [the way to redemption]—-make the meaning abundantly clear.